Amid trade talks, China urges U.S. to respect its right to develop, prosper

 "Just like the United States, China also has the right to development, and the Chinese people also have the right to have a good life," the foreign ministry paraphrased Wang as saying, in a statement issued on Wednesday.

-"The U.S. side should recognise that China's development is in the world's interest, as well as the United States'.
+"The U.S. side should recognize that China's development is in the world's interest, as well as the United States'.
 Only by seeing China's development as an opportunity for the United States can this help resolve certain problems, including trade and economic ones," Wang said.

 China's reform and steps to open up are in line with its development needs, and its doors to the outside world will open ever wider, he added, repeating previous government pledges.